 Right now, millions of children across the United States are learning from their teachers from their own kitchens, living rooms, and backyards.
-The reality is beginning to set in that children will not be returning to school to finish out the school year.
+The reality is beginning to set in that children might not be returning to school for a while.
 Teachers are working hard to pivot from in-person instruction to an online approach, attempting to continue to serve the individual needs of their students using web chats, email, phone calls, and screen sharing applications.

-This is not the teaching and learning experience that we were expecting to be in at the end of the 2019-20 school year.
+This is not the teaching and learning experience that we were expecting to be in at the beginning of the 2020-21 school year.
 However, during this time of distance learning and school closures, we are learning what is working from a distance learning perspective and what needs to be re-examined.

-Here are 5 ways lessons learned from the past month of distance teaching and learning:
+Here are 5 ways lessons learned from the past several months of distance teaching and learning:

 1. Blended Learning Might Be Here to Stay